joejcollins/rhapsody-angel/queens/2019-georgia.md

 ## 11 F + 1 S
 ## 2019 Queen Marked

+2020-06-23 Saw eggs, grubs but not the queen.
+There are lots of young bees.
+There were a few queen cups on the face of some frames but they weren't charged.
+I guess they could be thinking about a second swarm.

 2020-06-17 Saw eggs, grubs and the queen.
 There were lots of bees and brood on most of the frames so I put on a honey super.

 2020-06-13 Saw eggs, grubs and the queen.
 There is lots of brood waiting to come out and plenty of honey.